trilinos/Trilinos/cmake/std/atdm/README.md

 ```
 $ cd <some_build_dir>/

-$ ln -s $TRILINOS_DIR/cmake/std/atdm/checkin-test-sems.sh .
+$ ln -s $TRILINOS_DIR/cmake/std/atdm/checkin-test-atdm.sh .

-$ ./checkin-test-sems.sh <job-name-0> <job-name-1> ... \
+$ ./checkin-test-atdm.sh <job-name-0> <job-name-1> ... \
   --enable-packages=<Package> --local-do-all
 ```

 That will configure, build, and run tests for each specified build `<job-name-0>` and send a summary email when complete.
+All of the supported builds on the local system can be run by using `all` instead of `<job-name-0>
-See comments at the top of the script `checkin-test-atdm.sh` for more details.
-The parallel level for building and running tests are determined by the env vars `ATDM_CONFIG_BUILD_COUNT` and `ATDM_CONFIG_CTEST_PARALLEL_LEVEL`, respectfully, as set by default for the given system.
-These can be overridden by setting the env vars `ATDM_CONFIG_BUILD_COUNT_OVERRIDE` and `ATDM_CONFIG_CTEST_PARALLEL_LEVEL_OVERIDE`, respectfully as, for example:
+<job-name-1> ...`.
+See comments at the top of the script
+`checkin-test-atdm.sh` for more details.

+The parallel level for building and running tests are determined by the env vars `ATDM_CONFIG_BUILD_COUNT` and `ATDM_CONFIG_CTEST_PARALLEL_LEVEL`, respectfully, as set by default for the given system by the `atdm/load-env.sh` script.
+These values can be overridden by setting the env vars `ATDM_CONFIG_BUILD_COUNT_OVERRIDE` and `ATDM_CONFIG_CTEST_PARALLEL_LEVEL_OVERIDE`, respectfully as, for example:

 ```
 $ env \
   ATDM_CONFIG_BUILD_COUNT_OVERRIDE=8 \
   ATDM_CONFIG_CTEST_PARALLEL_LEVEL_OVERIDE=12 \
-  ./checkin-test-sems.sh ...
+  ./checkin-test-atdm.sh ...
 ```

 A value of `ATDM_CONFIG_BUILD_COUNT_OVERRIDE=0` or less than `0` is allowed